-This guide walks you through building a custom Linux image for Raspberry Pi 3/4 using Yocto Scarthgap 5.0 LTS — from downloading the source layers all the way to booting on real hardware, including Wi-Fi, SSH, and GPIO configuration.
+This guide walks you through the full process for Raspberry Pi 3/4 using Yocto Scarthgap 5.0 LTS — from downloading the source layers all the way to booting on real hardware, including Wi-Fi, SSH, and GPIO configuration.

 What You'll Need